graeme-lockley/bendu-lang/docs/array.md

 "World": String
 ```

-An attempt to project beyond the end of the array will result in a fatal error and your application terminating.
+An attempt to project beyond the end of the array will result in a fatal error and the application terminating.
 In future, array projection will return an optional value.

 ```bendu-error
 > [1, 2]!10